droidecahedron/seeed_npm2100_nrf54l15_BFG/README.md

+## Usage after programming
+From here, you can remove the SWD cable unless you want to program it with something else.

 Then use the nRF Connect for Mobile app and use the scan filter for "Seeed" to find `Seeed npm2100_nrf54l15` (which is the name set in `prj.conf`), and play with the various characteristics using the table above.

 The LED will blink periodically while advertising, and when you connect via a central device (such as a smart phone) it will be on as a solid light.